 SAPs Hosted by this Functional Resource

-The Antenna FR has a Forward IF Signal SAP that can be accessed by multiple Accessors (if it is a multi-band antenna).
+The Antenna FR has a Transmit RF Carrier Signal SAP that can be accessed by multiple Accessors (if it is a multi-band antenna).

-The Antenna FR has a Return IF Signal SAP that can be accessed by multiple Accessors (if it is a multi-band antenna).
+The Antenna FR has a Received RF Carrier Signal SAP that can be accessed by multiple Accessors (if it is a multi-band antenna).

 Ancillary Interfaces Required by this Functional Resource